+This handsome Los Feliz house was built in 1912.
 She needs a little love, but don’t we all?
 Like my aunt Gladys, nothing a coat of paint can’t fix.
 Plus she hasn’t been stuccoed, the windows are original, and the porch hasn’t been enclosed.
 And dig those dramatic gables.
-Bonus factoid: First Lieutenant Dale C. Tipton, when released from a Nazi POW camp in June of ’45, well, this is the house he came home to.
+Bonus factoid: First Lieutenant Dale C.… Continue reading 1844 N Alexandria Ave.